 As with any evolutionary process, the criteria of the previous stages should be fulfilled before considering the next stage.
 To be clear, you will not be able to go from Homo Subjectis to Homo Intelligensis directly without having passed the necessary steps.

 These stages will allow you to locate yourself on this scale and target the stage you want to reach.

-Homo Subjectis is the first stage of evolution.
+This is the first stage of evolution towards Industry 4.0.
 It is based on empirical knowledge and subjective observations.
 It is, for example, the maintenance manager who knows his fleet of machines.
 He knows, from the noise produced or according to manufacturing deviations observed, he will have to replace a ball bearing.
 It is, for example, the line manager who, depending on the color of the product or its texture, knows if his line is well adjusted or not and knows what setting to apply if necessary.

 Homo Subjectis is often confronted with the following issues:

 - How to capture information when production systems (such as machine tools), are not connected or connectable or have no sensors,

 - When these systems are closed or depend on proprietary software and formats

 - When data sources (sensors, machine metrics, etc ...) are in formats and from heterogeneous sources.